Core practice area

 Yes.
 If it is proven that the contracting authority violated public procurement legislation, the aggrieved economic operator may seek damages through the courts, covering both actual damages and lost profits.

-Adelina Mares Law Office has experience in public procurement in the defence and national security sector, including special procedures provided by GEO no. 114/2011, where confidentiality and compliance with specific requirements are essential.
+I have direct and extensive experience in public procurement in the defence and national security sector, including special procedures provided by GEO no. 114/2011, where confidentiality and compliance with specific requirements are essential.

 Related services

 Get in touch to discuss your situation.
-Deadlines in public procurement are short — the sooner we act, the better.
+Deadlines in public procurement are short, the sooner we act, the better.

 Contact me on: